Maná

-Maná ([maˈna]) is a Mexican pop-rock band.
-The band is considered one of the best-selling Latin music artists and the most successful Latin American band of all time with over 40 million records sold worldwide.
-The group's current lineup consists of vocalist/guitarist Fher Olvera, drummer Alex González, guitarist Sergio Vallín and bassist Juan Calleros.
-Maná has earned four Grammy Awards, eight Latin Grammy Awards, five MTV Video Music Awards Latin America, six Premios Juventud awards, 19 Billboard Latin Music Awards, and 15 Premios Lo Nuestro awards.
+Maná ([maˈna]) is a Mexican pop rock band formed in 1981.
+Originally called Sombrero Verde, the current lineup of members is vocalist-guitarist Fher Olvera, drummer Alex González, guitarist Sergio Vallín and bassist Juan Calleros.
+The band is one of the best-selling Latin Mexican music artists and the most successful Latin American band of all time with over 45 million records sold worldwide.
+Maná has earned four Grammy Awards, eight Latin Grammy Awards, five MTV Video Music Awards Latin America, six Premios Juventud awards, 19 Billboard Latin Music Awards and 15 Premios Lo Nuestro awards.

-Maná has topped the all-time lists in much of Latin America and in their native Mexico, where they set records for album sales and concert attendance.
-The band formed in 1986 and released its first album, Falta Amor, in 1990.
-In 1992, the group released ¿Dónde Jugarán Los Niños?, which sold more than 10 million copies worldwide, (over 700,000 copies in the US alone) becoming the best-selling Spanish-language rock album of all time.
-After several lineup changes, the group released Cuando los Ángeles Lloran (1995), which is noted for its stylistic departure from the band's previous work.
-Maná followed with Sueños Líquidos (1997), Revolución de Amor (2002), and Amar es Combatir (2006), which continued the group's success.
+After performing under the name Sombrero Verde for six years, they renamed to Maná in 1986 and released their debut studio album, Maná, in 1987.
+In 1992, the group released ¿Dónde Jugarán Los Niños?, which sold more than 10 million copies worldwide (over 700,000 copies in the US), becoming the best-selling Spanish-language rock album of all time.
+After several membership changes, the group released Cuando los Ángeles Lloran (1995), which is noted for its stylistic departure from the band's previous work.
+Maná followed with Sueños Líquidos (1997), Revolución de Amor (2002) and Amar es Combatir (2006), which continued their success.
 The band followed up with Drama y Luz in April 2011.
 Their most recent album is Cama Incendiada, which was released in early 2015.

-The band's sound draws from pop rock, progressive rock, Latin pop, calypso, reggae, and ska music genres.
-They initially received international commercial success in Latin America and Spain and have since gained popularity and exposure in the US and around the world.
+The band draws from pop rock, progressive rock, Latin pop, calypso, reggae and ska music genres.
+They initially achieved success in Latin America and Spain and have since then achieved worldwide commercial success and popularity.

 History

-1986–89: Formation and early releases
+1986–89: formation and early releases

 Maná was formed in 1986 by José Fernando "Fher" Olvera (vocals), Ulises Calleros (guitar), and Juan Calleros (bass guitar), who had been performing together in a band called Sombrero Verde since the mid-1970s and disbanded in 1983.
 The three placed an advertisement in the local Guadalajara newspaper looking for a drummer to complete a new band, to which 15-year-old American Alex González applied and soon joined the group.
 Maná's first album was titled "Maná" and was released on 12 May 1987 on A&M Records.
 Maná signed to PolyGram but became unhappy with the direction the label was taking the band and switched to Warner Music shortly before the release of the group's second album, Falta Amor.

-A year passed before the album garnered its first hit single, "Rayando el Sol".
+Two years passed before the album garnered its first hit single, "Rayando el Sol".
 The group toured heavily in support of the album, performing more than 250 times throughout Latin America, including shows in Mexico, Peru, Ecuador, and Colombia.